The locker room is a sacred place. It is also an extremely fragile place.

 Aside from never being able to get to the arena or onto the ice on time, I'm not sure it gets any worse than physically assaulting your teammate with the direct intent of ending their career.
 On Jan.
 6, 1994, Harding conspired with ex-husband, Jeff Gillooly, and her bodyguard, Shawn Eckhardt, to break teammate and competitor Nancy Kerrigan's right leg.
 They hired a man named Shane Stant to assault Kerrigan at Cobo Arena in Detroit, causing Kerrigan to withdraw from the 1994 US Championships.
 The attack didn't keep Kerrigan from competing in the 1994 Winter Games in Lillehammer where she won the silver medal.
 Harding would end up pleading guilty to conspiracy.

 Few players have wasted more talent on nonsense than Sprewell.
 Not many players can say they have literally choked their head coach.
 His excuse?
 "It's not like he was losing air or anything."
 Spree's laundry list of locker room dust-ups is too long to comb through.
 But choking your coach and publicly wondering how he was going to feed his family on a $21 million contract is enough to make this list.

 Richie Incognito, OL, NFL

 Spitting on players, fighting in games, fighting during practice and in bars all dot his resume.
 And that was just before he transferred from Nebraska to Oregon in college.
-Repeated incidents in the NFL have led to Incognito playing for multiple teams.
-The most notable, of course, coming in the Miami Dolphins' locker room involving supposed friend Jonathan Martin.
+Repeated incidents in the NFL have led to Incognito playing for three different teams, each ending with a bang.
+The latest, of course, coming in the Miami Dolphins' locker room involving supposed friend Jonathan Martin.
 He is widely regarded as one of, if not the, dirtiest player in the NFL.

 Manny Ramirez, OF, MLB